mburakov/framesconv/README.md

 # framesconv

 This is a case study of GPU-accelerated RGB-to-NV12 colorspace conversion by means of OpenGL ES 3.1 compute shader.
+Optional codepath implementing this conversion by means of OpenGL ES 2.0 fragment shader is also provided.
 It also showcases following topics:
 * GBM buffers allocation, reading and writing,
 * Surfaceless EGL platform (EGL_MESA_platform_surfaceless),
 * Surfaceless EGL context (EGL_KHR_surfaceless_context),